 Memorable Manitobans: John Stewart McDiarmid (1882-1965)

-Born at Perthshire, Scotland on 25 December 1882, son of Peter McDiarmid and Elizabeth Stewart, nephew of James McDiarmid and John McDiarmid, he came to Canada in 1887, spending his early years on a farm near Portage la Prairie.
+Born at Perthshire, Scotland on 25 December 1882, son of Peter McDiarmid (1857-1915) and Elizabeth Stewart (1856-1888), nephew of James McDiarmid and John McDiarmid, he came to Canada in 1887, spending his early years on a farm near Portage la Prairie.
 He later established himself as a lumber merchant, forming the McDiarmid Lumber Company.

 He served as an Alderman for the City of Winnipeg in 1925 and a Liberal Member of Parliament for Winnipeg South from 1926 to 1930.
-Defeated in the 1930 federal general election, he was a member of the Manitoba Legislature from 1932 to 1953.
+Defeated in the 1930 federal general election, he was elected to the Manitoba Legislature in 1932, 1936, 1941, 1945, and 1949.
 He was Provincial Secretary in 1939, and Minister of Mines and Natural Resources from 1932 to 1952.
 He developed new mining industries during the Great Depression, established conservation measures to revive the fur trade, and promoted tourism and recreation within Manitoba.

 He died at his Winnipeg home, 261 Wellington Crescent, on 5 June 1965 and was buried in the Elmwood Cemetery.
 His honorary pallbearers were Errick F. Willis, Vernon D. E. Smith, Duff Roblin, Gurney Evans, G. L. Molgat, Dr. N. C. Carmichael, Harold J. Riley, Robert T. Taft, E. G. Cass, Wilbur H. Little, Dr. W. G. Newman, and Liston B. McIllhagga.

 There are papers at the Archives of Manitoba.

 Birth, marriage, and death registrations, Manitoba Vital Statistics.